 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-Marketing automation software is like putting your campaigns on autopilot.
+Marketing automation software can put your routine marketing tasks on autopilot.

-Over the years, I’ve found success with all different kinds of marketing automation software—from the most affordable options to enterprise-grade solutions.
+Over the years, I’ve found success with several different marketing automation tools ranging from affordable solutions to enterprise-grade options.

-Here’s my list of the top six options on the market today.
-I’ve included in-depth reviews of each product, and a brief guide to help you find the right one.
+Below you’ll find my list of the top eight marketing automation solutions on the market today.
+I’ve also added a brief buyer’s guide to help you find the right tool for you.

-If you’re looking for an easy way to automate your sales, customer service, and marketing processes, Hubspot Growth Suite is an excellent and affordable solution.
+If you’re looking for an easy way to supercharge your sales, customer service, and marketing processes with automation, HubSpot is an excellent solution.

-And the best part?
-Hubspot goes beyond automating your business processes.
-It also helps integrate and optimize different departments in one centralized location, thus streamlining your entire business’s workflow.
+It goes beyond automating your business processes.
+Integrate and optimize different departments in one centralized location, streamlining your entire business’s workflow.

-This means teams don’t have to jump from software to software to get the information they need, and you can automate the data transfer process from one team to the next.
+Teams don’t have to jump from software to software to get the information they need and you can automate the data transfer process from one team to the next.

 - Blog post and SEO planning